UnitedYash/UnitedYash/README.md

 # 💫 About Me:
-Hello, I am a Computer Science Student at UofT.<br>I am interested in AI/Ml and web development.<br>I am currently working on a personal website.
+Hello, I am a Computer Science Student at UofT.<br>I am interested in AI/Ml and web development.

 ## 🌐 Socials: